A Game of Thrones-Chapter 64

 |Chapter chronology (All)|

 Khal Drogo falls off his horse.
-Daenerys orders the halt of the khalasar for the day and calls for Mirri Maz Duur.
-When the godswife arrives, she states that Drogo will die, and, after Daenerys begs for some option, tells her that blood magic can save him.
-As the rite is being performed in the tent, Drogo’s bloodriders arrive, and want to kill the godswife.
+Daenerys orders the khalasar to halt for the day and calls for Mirri Maz Duur.
+The godswife declares that Drogo will die but that blood magic can save him.
+As the rite is being performed in the tent, Drogo’s bloodriders attempt to intervene.
 A fight ensues where Ser Jorah Mormont is injured and all of Drogo’s bloodriders are killed.
-At the same time, Daenarys starts to hemorrhage.
-Afterward Ser Jorah carries her into the tent.
+At the same time, Daenarys starts to hemorrhage and Ser Jorah carries her into Drogo's tent.